ButinVladimir/cyberiada/ROADMAP.md

 Moving to another city will result in losing current crew but certain favors allow to retain crew members.

-If all crew members are lost, crew will restart in same city but previously unlocked features will remain unlocked, most of inventory lost and respect level reset.
+If all crew members are lost, game will restart in same city but previously unlocked features will remain unlocked, most of inventory lost and respect level reset.

 ## Crew member